How to Get Help Paying Your Utility Bills

 Advance America can help you pay your utility bills

 If you need cash to pay your utility bills right away, consider getting an Advance America loan.
-Our Payday Loans, Installment Loans, and other loans can get you instant funds to cover your expenses.
+Our Payday Loans, Installment Loans, and other emergency loans can get you instant funds to cover your expenses.
 You can fill out an application online or in-store in just a few minutes and may get an instant decision.
 Advance America doesn’t require you to have a good credit history to get approved, so you can still get a loan from us with poor or fair credit.